Luis Díaz (racing driver)

-Luis Miguel "Chapulín" Díaz Castell (born 1 December 1977, in Mexico City) is a Mexican racing driver who competes in the American Le Mans Series for Level 5 Motorsports.
+Luis Miguel "Chaps" Díaz Castell (born 1 December 1977, in Mexico City) is a Mexican racing driver who competes in the American Le Mans Series for Level 5 Motorsports.
 He won the 2009 American Le Mans Series LMP2 class drivers championship alongside team owner Adrián Fernández, and was runner-up in the 2005 and 2006 Rolex Sports Car Series DP drivers championship.
 Díaz also has an extensive open-wheel racing background.

 Early racing career

-Starting off in karting in 1989, Diaz was National Kart Champion in the A category and a two-time champion in the Super 100cc category.
+Starting off in karting in 1989, Díaz was National Kart Champion in the A category and a two-time champion in the Super 100cc category.
 He earned Rookie of the Year honors in 1996 in Formula Reynard before moving up to Formula 3 International in 1997, where he was the highest-placed Mexican driver in the series that year.

-Diaz earned the Formula Mexico title in 1998, followed by a season in the Panamerican Indy Lights, where he was also Rookie of the Year and the first Mexican driver to win a race in that series.
+Díaz earned the Formula Mexico title in 1998, followed by a season in the Panamerican Indy Lights, where he was also Rookie of the Year and the first Mexican driver to win a race in that series.

 Indy Lights

-Díaz made his Indy Lights debut in 1999, finishing 10th in his first race at Laguna Seca.
+Díaz made his Indy Lights debut in 1999, finishing tenth in his first race at Laguna Seca.
 One year later, he joined the GO-Quaker-Herdez team before transitioning to Roquin Motorsports in 2001, where he finished seventh in the championship with one podium and four top-five finishes to his credit.

-Atlantic championship
+Atlantic Championship

-Diaz was hired by Dorricot Racing in 2002 and competed in his first Formula Atlantic season, finishing fourth in the championship with wins at Portland and Road America.
+Díaz was hired by Dorricot Racing in 2002 and competed in his first Formula Atlantic season, finishing fourth in the championship with wins at Portland and Road America.

-The following year, he won the season-opening round at Monterrey en route to an eighth-place finish in the end-of-year championship.
-Diaz was awarded the Gilles Villeneuve trophy for his achievements that year.
+The following year, Díaz won the season-opening round at Monterrey en route to an eighth-place finish in the end-of-year championship.
+He was awarded the Gilles Villeneuve trophy for his achievements that year.